jcorks/raylib-matte/README.md

 - QuaternionToAxisAngle only takes the quaternion argument and, instead, returns an object containing an "axis" and "angle" member, representing the output of the function

+- UpdateSound takes a MemoryBuffer as input ("bytes")

+- LoadWaveFromMemory takes a MemoryBuffer as input ("bytes")

+- LoadWaveSamples returns a MemoryBuffer

+- LoadMusicStreamFromMemory takes a MemoryBuffer as input ("bytes")
 ## Additional Notes

 When cloning, use git clone --recursive (url to this repo) to ensure copying the submodules matte and raylib.